 Then COVID-19 happened, and suddenly things got very real.

-Who could have guessed that our theme could have taken such a swift, unexpected, and highly personal turn?
 Who could have predicted that a virus would be teaching us profound lessons around separation and engagement, scrambling to answer the question ‘What does community mean now?’

 Life in quarantine brought abrupt and life-changing lessons about space and place on a visceral level—painful lessons nobody wants or freely chooses.
 This new landscape is disorienting, continually shifts, and in its’ darker moments can feel like quicksand.
 Despite these challenges, our faculty, students, and community partners are finding their footing and learning how to stay socially distanced, yet meaningfully engaged -- in their homes, with their families, in nature, and most of importantly, with each other.